- I run an online pornography service. How do I know if my service is in scope?

 - What is the Age-verification Certificate?

 As an additional measure to ensure that age-verification providers maintain high standards, including on privacy and data security, the BBFC has developed a voluntary certification scheme for age-verification providers, the Age-verification Certificate.
 This has been developed in cooperation with industry, with the support of government and in consultation with the Information Commissioner's Office (ICO).
 Under the scheme, age-verification providers may choose to be independently audited by a third party and then certified by the Age-verification Regulator.
 The third party’s audit will include an assessment of an age-verification solution’s compliance with strict privacy and data security requirements.
-The results of this certification scheme will be reported on the BBFC’s website.
 Read more here.

 - I am an age-verification provider.
 How can I get my solution certified?

 If you are interested in having your solution certified, then please email the BBFC on firstname.lastname@example.org.

 - What about audio or text only pornographic content?